We know our local landlords are going through a challenging time and we are here to help you.

 Our experienced Landlord advisors in Chesterfield, Sheffield and Mansfield combine their knowledge of this specialised area of law with practical advice on the effects that Coronavirus has had.

-Our team is fully operational and available to help you find both a practical and legal resolution to any issues as swiftly as possible.
+Our offices are now open for appointments, however we can still provide appointments over the phone should you prefer.
+Our team are here to help you find both a practical and legal resolution to any issues as swiftly as possible.

 The stay on pocession proceedings ended on 20th September 2020, which means that claims can now be progressed by the Courts again.
 Please note however, that if you wish to progress with proceedings that you started prior to the 3rd August 2020, you will now have to issue a Reactivation Notice to the tenant before this can happen.